-Home Care subleases its office located in Queens, New York from Sunnyside under an operating lease which expired on June 30, 2018 and provides for payments of real estate taxes and utilities in addition to minimum rent.
-Home Care signed an extension on the office space sublease through June 30, 2022.
+Home Care subleases its office located in Queens, New York from Sunnyside under two operating leases which expire on June 30, 2022 and December 31, 2024, respectively.
+These leases provide for payments of real estate taxes and utilities in addition to minimum rent.
 In the event that governmental funding is terminated, Home Care may cancel the subleases upon giving one month's notice to Sunnyside.

-Rent expense for the years ended June 30, 2020 and 2019 was \$233,072 and \$222,509, respectively.
+Rent expense for the years ended June 30, 2021 and 2020 was \$297,658 and \$233,072, respectively.